Hasan-Metin/StoreApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is my very first practice example of React Native.
+This project is a practice example of React Native.

-It is a prototype of a News Mobile App project.
-Customer can see flash news from this app.
+It is a prototype of a Demo Store Mobile App project.
+Customer can see all products with their properties and make search of required product by using search bar.

 ## Built With